English curriculum overview

 At Rednal Hill Junior School, it is our intent to provide pupils with a language rich education in English, which will teach pupils how to speak, read and write fluently, so that they can communicate their ideas and emotions effectively.
 Our intention is to build quality books at the heart of our curriculum in order to encourage pupils to read widely to develop a deeper understanding of themselves and of the world around them; establish an appreciation and love of reading; gain knowledge of the wider curriculum; develop good fluency and comprehension skills and become great writers.
 Writing is taught through a range of exciting stimuli, which include: books, film clips, visitors in school, real life experiences and the curriculum.
 Embedded within our English curriculum is also the teaching of spelling, grammar, punctuation, handwriting and vocabulary, in order to equip the pupils with the skills to become confident and fluent writers.
 Teachers model the writing process and demonstrate the high expectations of writing.

-- We teach a daily 30-minute whole class reading lesson using the ‘Bug Club’ comprehension reading scheme and the ‘rapid reading’ scheme for lower ability readers.
-The use of these books and workbooks ensures that the pupils are exposed to a variety of quality vocabulary rich books which are pitched appropriately.
-Embedded into this we focus on 5 key reading skills: fluency, clarifying language and vocabulary, retrieval of key information, inference and deduction, evaluating and thinking about what we are reading and developing a love of reading.
+We teach four 30-minute reading lessons a week using a variety of fiction, non-fiction and poetry.
+The national curriculum and reading domains drive the teaching and learning of reading.
+Embedded into this we focus on five key reading skills: fluency, clarifying language and vocabulary, retrieval of key information, inference and deduction and evaluating and thinking about what we are reading.
 We have developed our own reading hooks to aid the children with these skills.

-- We use a range of reading scheme books, which are book banded for children to have as their reading book which goes home for parents to support their child with their reading.
+- We have a variety of reading scheme books and fiction books, which are all book banded for children to have as their independent reading book which goes home for parents to support their child with their reading.
 Each classroom has a selection of appropriately pitched books for the children to choose.

-- We have a selection of non-fiction books which link to our curriculum so pupils have access to these books when studying different topics.
+- We have a selection of non-fiction books, which link to our curriculum, so pupils have access to these books when studying different topics.